 ID Assistance: The importance of having an ID is often overlooked.
 In fact, an ID is crucial to obtaining employment, housing, and healthcare, among other services.
 As Colorado's lead ID-assistance agency, Metro Caring distributed more than 20,000 ID vouchers last year, for driver's licenses, government IDs, and birth certificates.

-Financial Literacy & Utilities Assistance: Many people who visit Metro Caring for services are working, sometime more than one job, but just can't meet their basic needs.
-Metro Caring offers to help individuals with up to $1,000 in utility bills, in exchange for a commitment to attend a comprehensive financial-literacy class.
+Utilities Assistance: Many people who visit Metro Caring for services are working, sometime more than one job, but just can't meet their basic needs.
+Metro Caring offers to help individuals with up to $1,000 in utility bills, in exchange for a commitment to attend a energy education workshop.

 SNAP Enrollment: Participants meet one-on-one with a trained volunteer to apply for SNAP benefits through the Colorado PEAK website.
 Participants who complete their appointment receive a voucher for an extra trip to Metro Caring’s Fresh Foods Market.